Edge Radio

 Edge Radio (call sign: 7EDG) is a community radio station situated in the Australian city of Hobart.
 It is a youth oriented station, with most of its presenters under the age of thirty.
+It began broadcasting in February 2013 and receiving a license from the Australian Broadcasting Authority in December 2002.

 Edge Radio focuses on local music, running a Tasmanian music show weekly.
 The studio is located in the University of Tasmania's Hobart campus.

+It has won numerous CBAA Community Radio Awards, including for Excellence in News and Current Affairs Programming (2019), and Best Station Fundraising Campaign – Small Station (2021).

+In 2003 Edge Radio won Community Radio Station of the Year at the CBAA Community Radio Awards.